emihaimarian/Java/README.md

 *  Primitive types
 *  Assignments and calculations
 *  Comparators and logic operators
-2.Object Orientation
+2. Object Orientation
-3.Object Orientation Inheritance and polymorphism 4.Nested and Lambda types
+3. Object Orientation Inheritance and polymorphism
+4. Nested and Lambda types
-5.Exceptions and Errors
+5. Exceptions and Errors
-6.Fundamental classes in language
+6. Fundamental classes in language
-7.Collections
+7. Collections
-8.The basis of the threads
+8. The basis of the threads
-9.Recap
-10.Recap
+9. Recap
+10. Recap